eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### Introduction

-In this section we will show how to add an algorithm that is written in C++ (using arma::) to the benchmark.
+We will show how to add an algorithm that is written in C++ (using arma::) to the benchmark.
 The process is done in two primary steps: adding the code of the algorithm to AlgoCollection and importing it into the TestingFramework.

-The process will be illustrated on an example algorithm that will impute all missing values using the mean value of non-missing points in the corresponding time series (we will call it MeanImpute).
-If you follow this guide step-by-step, in the end you will have an extra missing value imputation algorithm in the benchmark.
+The process will be illustrated on an example algorithm that we call MeanImpute, but while you follow the guide you can replace the names that are used with your own algorithm as you see fit, so long as they remain consistent.

 ### Prerequisites for the algorithm